Mini, coaster buses remain banned in Abuja, FCTA insists – The Sun Nigeria

 Fred Ezeh, Abuja

-The Federal Capital Territory Administration (FCTA), said on Sunday, that the ban on the use of mini and medium-capacity buses popularly known as coaster, for commercial purposes within Abuja city centre remains in force.
+The Federal Capital Territory Administration (FCTA) has reiterated that the ban on mini and medium-capacity buses, popularly known as coaster, for commercial purposes within the city centre, remains in force.

-It said the reminder became necessary following gradual resurgence of such “rickety” buses in Abuja city centre for commercial purposes, hinting that FCT authorities would soon begin arrest and prosecution of such bus operators.
+FCTA said the reminder became necessary, following the gradual resurgence of “rickety” buses in Abuja city centre, for commercial purposes.

-Executive Secretary, FCT Transport Secretariat, Kayode Opeifa, in a statement released by the Head, Public Relations, Directorate of Road Transport Services (DRTS), Kalu Emetu, insisted that the use of such buses was never recognised by Abuja City transportation master plan and cautioned the drivers to quit entering the city with such vehicles or face stiffer sanctions from FCT authorities.
+Executive Secretary, FCT Transport Secretariat, Kayode Opeifa, in a statement released by the Head, Public Relations, Directorate of Road Transport Services (DRTS), Kalu Emetu, insisted that use of such buses within the city centre, was never recognised by Abuja’s city transportation Masterplan and cautioned the drivers to quit entering the city with such vehicles or face stiffer sanctions.

-The statement indicated that Opeifa had given directive to officers and men of DRTS otherwise known as VIO to expedite enforcement, insisting that such buses were never permitted to ply the roads in the city centre.
+Emetu said Opeifa has directed officers and men of DRTS, also known as Vehicle Inspection Officers, to expedite enforcement, and insisted that such buses were never permitted to ply the roads in the city centre.

-He blamed DRTS management for some of the lapses and urged them to work closely with other relevant security agencies to ensure that these classes of buses were removed from the city.
+He blamed DRTS management for some of the lapses and urged them to work closely with other relevant security agencies to ensure that these classes of buses are removed from the city.

 Leave a Reply